open-policy-agent/opa/v1/test/parsercases/README.md

 is read with `SkipRules`, as `rego.New` does for a query: without it a body that reads as a rule fails with `expected body but got *ast.Rule`, a Go type name with no position, where the parser has a positioned `rego_parse_error` to report.

+**A body case states its activation even where the query parses without it.** This is the one place the corpus does not import the narrowest set that works, and the reason is that "works" does not mean "means the same thing". `x and y` parses as one `and` expression with the keyword active and as three juxtaposed expressions without it — cleanly, both times, because a body may hold several expressions on a line where a rule body may not.
+A case recording the shorter form would assert the reading it was not about.
+So `imports` says what the query was parsed with, and a consumer reads it as the whole activation rather than a hint.

 `annotations` and `entrypoints` do not apply to a body: `ParseBody` rejects a metadata block, and there is no module to plan. `want_ast` for a body is a JSON